vbaconnet-ledger/developer-portal/_docs/dapp/introduction.md

 As its name suggests, the Phase 1 is made out of 2 main activities:

-1. Developments & tests of the DApp on your server, the Live App itself, the Nano app plugin that goes along with it.
+1. Developments & tests of the DApp on your server, of the Live App itself, and of the Nano application plugin that goes along with it.
 You own this activity.
 You can outsource part of it if you want to.
-2. Negociations between you and us rewarding the Terms & Conditions
+2. Negociations between you and us regarding the Terms & Conditions, and validation of the integration by Ledger.

-The only rule is here is that both need to be finished before moving on, start in the order you want or both at the same time.
+Start in the order you want, or even work on both phases at the same time.
+The only rule is that both need to be finished before moving on.

 Phase 2 is about us reviewing your proposed changes and accepting them.
 Your support will most likely be required along the way.

+Additionally, please refer to [this doc](https://developers.ledger.com/docs/token/introduction/) if you need, on top of the DApp, to integrate new tokens.

 ## Step by step guide